badihaki/phase-2-project/Readme.md

-# Phase 2 Flatiron Final Project
+# Phase 2 Project - Fighting Game Tournament Tracker

-## Stuff I need to know
-Then, assuming you have json-server installed globally, you can run this command to run the server:

-json-server --watch db.json
+# Pitch

-## Requirements
+   ## Project Story

-1. You must make a single page application (only one `index.html` file) using `create-react-app`.
-2. Your app should use at least 5 components in a way that keeps your code well organized.
-3. There should be at least 3 client-side routes using [React Router][react-router].
-Be sure to include a nav bar or other UI element that allows users to navigate between routes.
-4. Use a `json-server` to create a RESTful API for your backend and make both a `GET` and a `POST` request to the json server.
-Use a form to make your post request, specifically a controlled form/component.
-Additionally, you may choose to incorporate data from an external API but it is not required.
-   - You should keep your `json-server` data simple: avoid nested data and associations.
-You'll learn how to work with more complex data in the next two phases.
-Focus on the frontend for this project.
-5. Add some styling: you're encouraged to write your CSS from scratch, either by using [styled components][] or writing CSS files and using id/className to style your elements.
-You can also incorporate a UI framework (like [React Bootstrap][react-bootstrap], [Semantic UI][semantic-ui], or [Material UI][material-ui]) if you prefer.
+   I've been in love with fighting games since playing Capcom's X-Men at my local laundromat, I've always tried to bring the many disparate groups of gamers together for fun and shenanigans, but I always find it hard to organize a tournament or even find out when my locals are happening, especially in the era of COVID.
+I wanted to create something that could make that whole process a little easier

-   ## Design
+   ## Core Features

-   # Purpose
-   This app will be used to create and track Fighting Game tournaments.
-   The app will consist of 5 main components representing different web pages: home, competitors, tournaments, register new competitor, and create new tournament.
+   Users will have access to two main features: Adding a new tournament or adding a new player.
+The underlying mechanics will be similar, using a form and a simple backend to input and store data of each tournament and player, and the app will be able to use this database to show a list of both.
+This will be a Single Page Application, utilizing a router and switch hooks to change the data displayed on to the user.

 # Component Heirarchy
 - App
  - Navbar
  - Home
  - TournamentList
      - TourneyTicket
  - PlayerList
      - Challenger
      - Challenger Info
  - NewChallenger
  - NewTourney

-    ## Component Details
+ # Component Details
-    # App
+    ## App
     Main component for the app, will fetch tournament and player data on load

-      # Navbar
+      ## Navbar
       Navigation.
 Nuff said

-      # Home
+      ## Home
       Landing page for the app.

-      # TournamentList
+      ## TournamentList
       Maps out tournament data into TourneyTicket components and renders them to a page

-         # TourneyTicket
+         ## TourneyTicket
          Determines how to render individual tournaments

-      # PlayerList
+      ## PlayerList
       Maps out player data into Challenger components, and renders them to a page

-         # Challenger
+         ## Challenger
          Determines how to render individual challenger data

+# How I'm meeting the requirements of this project
+   ## Scale
+   I'm scaling this app small.
+It is only meant to store and display data.
+   ## Scheduling
+   - MVP within 3 days
+   - 1 day of styling
+   - 2 days of bugfixing